Northwest Orient Airlines Flight 1-11: Accident

-In the evening of July 13, 1960, at 11.25 pm, Flight 1–11 landed at Okinawa-Naha Airport on the Japanese island of Okinawa which was its last intented stopover of its journey from New York City, United States to Manila, Philippines.
-The other stopovers included the American cities of Seattle, Washington and Anchorage, Alaska, as well as Japan's capital Tokyo.
+In the evening of July 13, 1960, at 11:25 pm, Flight 1–11 landed at Okinawa-Naha Airport on the Japanese island of Okinawa, which was its last intended stopover of its journey from New York City, United States, to Manila, Philippines.
+The other stopovers included the American cities of Seattle, Washington, and Anchorage, Alaska, as well as Japan's capital Tokyo.